 Nursing career fear #1: physical injuries on the job

-There is alarming evidence now that even proper lifting techniques expose nurses’s spines to dangerous forces.
+There is alarming evidence now that even proper lifting techniques expose nurses’ spines to dangerous forces.

-In addition, chronic back pain in the nursing population is a common ailment.
-An evidenced based review at the Texas Women’s University reported that estimates of chronic low back pain among nurses range from 50%-80%.
+Also, chronic back pain in the nursing population is a common ailment.
+An evidenced-based review at the Texas Women’s University reported that estimates of chronic low back pain among nurses range from 50%-80%.

-Many non-nursing professionals may be alarmed to hear that after only 7 years as a bedside nurse I am already feeling the wear-and-tear of being on my feet all day.
+Many non-nursing professionals may be alarmed to hear that after only seven years as a bedside nurse, I am already feeling the wear-and-tear of being on my feet all day.
 I already have chronic back pain.
-My legs and feet ache for days after a 12 hour shift.
+My legs and feet ache for days after a 12-hour shift.

 #2.
 I fear a life of burnout and constant exhaustion.